Best Way to Transfer Money to a Dutch Bank Account?

 Small world money transfer says they have the best rates in the market, and promises to send money in a matter of hours, with no fees for the receiver.
 It considers itself a global leader in international money transfers, mostly between the US and Western Europe, and the rest of the world and calculates more than 81 million transactions.
 Payment options include cash pick-up, account transfer, mobile top-up, mobile wallet, and home delivery.
 With 680 employees globally, they claim to have the best of local and global business practices.
 Agents and staff are available to help customers find the right options for them.

 Azimo indicates it has a quick registration process, and ease of service.
 Azimo also considers itself one of the safest money transfer companies.
 You have the option of sending to bank accounts, cell phones, or one of 300,000 pick up locations around the world.
 Authorized by the FCA (Financial Conduct Authority), it is also verified by Visa and Mastercard.
-It has an app, and with push notifications tells you exactly when, where, and how to pick up or collect your money.
+It has an app, and with push notifications tell you exactly when, where, and how to pick up or collect your money.
 It was founded in 2012, and as of March 2018 had connected over a million people on its platform.
 The app has been downloaded almost a million times, with 30,000 five-star reviews.
 Michael Kent, its CEO, is also a co-founder of Tandem Bank.

 13. NBWM (Nederlandsche Betaal & Wisselmaatschappij)